 Following the path of state governments such as California, Oregon, and Illinois, Connecticut has enacted the Connecticut Retirement Security Program to help address the challenges surrounding retirement savings of workers in the state.

-Connecticut announced, in January 2019, that it will start requiring all private-sector employers without work-provided retirement plans to enroll their employees in state-sponsored IRAs (Individual Retirement Accounts).
+Connecticut announced, in January 2019, that it will start requiring all private-sector employers without another work-provided retirement plan to enroll their employees in state-sponsored IRAs (Individual Retirement Accounts).

 The new state-mandated program, overseen by the Connecticut Retirement Security Authority (CRSA), stems from legislation that was enacted back in 2016 with the intent of helping more employees save for their retirement.

 First created through Public Act 14-217 in July 2014, the Connecticut Retirement Security Board (CRSB) conducted a two-year-long study analyzing the feasibility of a state-sponsored retirement savings program for Connecticut employees.
 Based on their findings, it was concluded that, with the use of traditional and Roth IRA accounts, a 6% default contribution rate and auto-enrollment would be financially feasible for most workers.

 Critics of the program point out that workers can open an IRA at any time, without the help of their employers, however, there are two main reasons why auto-enrollment and automatic paycheck deductions could greatly benefit Connecticut workers.
 First, it was found that only 59% of employers in Connecticut offer a retirement plan.
 Given this, the Connecticut Retirement Security Program hopes to help the four out of ten employees currently without an employed-sponsored way to save for retirement.